axwhe/messages/README.md

 Specification
 -------------
-In our system, we have just introduced several components that will generate certain log messages (Strings) in large volumes.
+In our system, there are several components that will generate certain log messages (Strings) in large volumes.
 Now we need another component that will collect these messages (in the same JVM) and persist them to a filesystem.

 Constraints: